gvwilson/sdxpy/src/debugger/index.md

 if R0 contains zero
 or if the value at a particular location in memory is greater than 3.
 (This exercise is potentially very large;
-you may restrict the kinds of conditions the user can set to make it more manageable, or explore ways of using `eval` to support the general case.)
+you may restrict the kinds of conditions the user can set to make the problem more tractable, or explore ways of using `eval` to support the general case.)

 ### Watchpoints {: .exercise}